hkarl/propgen/doc/html/_sources/openissues.txt

   - Either by parsing from/ writing to an Excel
     (or similar) spreadsheet.
 Relatively easy, but
-    hard to make this general
+    hard to make this general.
+(This is currently implemented in rudimentary form)

   - Or by putting spreadsheet-functionality onto the wiki.
 Hard to do for different wiki types